Transitions: Adjusting To Student Life

 Along with academic success and social fulfillment comes the pressure to succeed in an unfamiliar environment, the loneliness of academic life, the challenges of new friendships, the pressures of school exams, and financial stresses.

-And what if you are new to Canada?
-One may also be faced with the challenges of adjusting to a new culture, new country, new climate, new language, and homesickness.
-These are just some of the everyday concerns new immigrants and those who are on student visas may face.
+And what if you’ve moved to a new to the school, college or university?
+One may be faced with the challenges of adjusting to a new school culture, new province, new climate, and homesickness.
+These are just some of the everyday concerns new students could face.

 • Lacking energy or motivation